 In Years 10 & 11 Careers Lessons focus on skills such as writing your CV, interview techniques and writing letters of application.
-Opportunities for enrichment and volunteering are offered through various school trips and enrichment activities including Duke of Edinburgh le Combined Cadet Force.
+Opportunities for enrichment and volunteering are offered through various school trips and enrichment activities including the Combined Cadet Force.

 selemo 10 students undertake a 1-week Work Experience placement after October half term and employers are vetted for Health & Safety by the Wandsworth Education Business Partnership (BEST).
 This is a centralised agency for all schools in Wandsworth who also help find many placements.
 Students may make their own arrangements with employers.